 Funding Will Support Initiatives to Safely Reduce Multnomah County’s Jail Population and Advance Racial Equity

 Multnomah County, Oregon, February 16, 2022 – Multnomah County is the recipient of a $1.2M grant by the John D. and Catherine T. MacArthur Foundation to build on and sustain progress in safely reducing Multnomah County’s jail population and eliminating racial inequities in collaboration with local leaders and community members.
-The grant marks a total of $5.625 million invested in Multnomah County to date as part of the Safety and Justice Challenge(link is external), a $300 million national initiative to reduce over-incarceration and eliminate racial inequity in local criminal justice systems by changing the way America thinks about and uses jails.
+The grant marks a total of $5.625 million invested in Multnomah County to date as part of the Safety and Justice Challenge, a $300 million national initiative to reduce over-incarceration and eliminate racial inequity in local criminal justice systems by changing the way America thinks about and uses jails.

 The Safety and Justice Challenge is supporting local leaders, people most impacted by the justice system, and the broader community in Multnomah County to address one of the greatest drivers of over-incarceration in America – misuse and overuse of jails.
 Multnomah County was first selected to join the Safety and Justice Challenge Network in 2015 and has since used resources provided by the initiative to implement innovative, evidence-based strategies to transform Multnomah County’s justice system.